Steph Davis: Free soloing

 Davis has made free solo climbing a specialty and is "one of the world's most experienced" free solo climbers.
 In free solo climbing, climbers rely only on themselves to ascend the rock and use no protective gear; they use no ropes, harnesses or anything else.
 Davis has said that she is not into free soloing for the "death-defying buzz" but rather for the sense of "control".

 The Diamond on Longs Peak in Colorado is the first place Davis went alpine-climbing.
 It is "the most famous alpine rock climbing destination in Colorado".
 It is vertical to overhung granite full of cracks and at the top is 4346 m.
 After her first experience there at the age of 24, she returned frequently in the summers.
 She began her free solo experience of the area by soloing Kiener's Route (5.3) July 7, 2007, working up to harder routes.
 Next, on July 14, she free soloed Casual Route (5.10) and returned again on August 27, after soloing a route on another mountain, to see if she would feel more at ease.

-In September 2007, Davis free-soloed Pervertical Sanctuary (5.11a), which was her goal, a difficult route at the east face of Longs Peak (14255 ft), a thousand-foot granite wall known as "The Diamond" in Rocky Mountain National Park in Colorado.
+In September 2007, Davis free-soloed Pervertical Sanctuary (5.11a), which was her goal, a difficult route on the east face of Longs Peak (14255 ft), a thousand-foot granite wall known as "The Diamond" in Rocky Mountain National Park in Colorado.
 She repeated the feat on September 13 with Peter Mortimer filming.
 Famous among climbers, Ryan Minton explains in his article about Davis' achievement that "The Diamond is one of the most revered alpine walls in North America" and all of the climbing routes on it are extremely difficult.
 To be fully prepared and be sure she was not bothered by other climbers, Davis slept close to the peak itself on 3 September and began climbing at 4:15am.
-Interviewed after the climb, Davis said that positive thinking was central to her success as well as knowing that she was carrying very little gear and the conception of herself as a crack climber.
+Interviewed after the climb, Davis said that positive thinking was central to her success, as well as knowing that she was carrying very little gear and the conception of herself as a crack climber.
 Davis is the first woman to free solo the Diamond and the second person to free solo the Pervertical Sanctuary route (the other is Derek Hersey).